 3) Use a short blitz approach

-Type 1A have a strong CNS but since they heavily rely on it, they will benefit from supplement support to make sure that it stays strong.
-They don’t need constant support for it, but they will benefit from strategic use of supplements.
+Type 1A has a strong CNS but since they heavily rely on it, they will benefit from supplement support to make sure that it stays strong.
+They don’t need constant support for it, but they will benefit from the strategic use of supplements.

 They respond very well to dopamine boosting supplements like tyrosine, theanine and macuna puriens.